Acer tataricum

-Acer tataricum, the Tatar maple or Tatarian maple, is a species of maple widespread across central and southeastern Europe and temperate Asia, from Austria and Turkey east as far as Japan and the Russian Far East.
+Acer tataricum, the Tatar maple or Tatarian maple, is a species of maple widespread across central and southeastern Europe and temperate Asia, from Austria and Turkey, and in some circumscriptions, with a disjunct population in eastern Asia in northern and central China, Japan and the Russian Far East.
 The species is named after the Tatar peoples of southern Russia; the tree's name is similarly commonly also misspelled "Tartar" or "Tartarian" in English.

 Description

 Acer tataricum is a deciduous spreading shrub or small tree growing to 4–12 m tall, with a short trunk up to 20–50 cm diameter and slender branches.
 The bark is thin, pale brown, and smooth at first but becoming shallowly fissured on old plants.
-The leaves are opposite and simple, broadly ovate, 4.5–10 cm long and 3–7 cm broad, unlobed or with three or five shallow lobes, and matte green above; the leaf margin is coarsely and irregularly toothed; the leaf petiole is slender, often pink-tinged, 2–5 cm long.
+The leaves are opposite and simple, broadly ovate, 4.5–10 cm long and 3–7 cm broad, unlobed or with three or five shallow lobes, and matt green above; the leaf margin is coarsely and irregularly toothed; the leaf petiole is slender, often pink-tinged, 2–5 cm long.
 The flowers are whitish-green, 5–8 mm diameter, produced in spreading panicles in spring as the leaves open.
 The fruit is a paired reddish samara, 10–12 mm long with a 2–3 cm wing, maturing in late summer to early autumn.